The Episcopal Methodist Church of Huntington Beach

 — 1914-1967 —

-From the humble beginnings of the “Tent City” campgrounds, the Methodist Episcopal Church grew and prospered.
-On April 14, 1914, the cornerstone was laid for a handsome building at the corner of 11th and Orange Streets.
+From the humble beginnings of the “Tent City” campgrounds, the Methodist Episcopal Church grew and prospered in a small building at 6th and Orange Streets.
+A few years later, April 14, 1914, the cornerstone was laid for a handsome building at the corner of 11th and Orange Streets.
 W.T.
 Newland donated the stained glass window depicting Jesus as “The Way, the Truth, and the Life.”
 The pastor at that time was W.L.
 Miller.

 The First United Methodist Church of Huntington Beach